Nomifactory/Guides/guides/AE2ForDummies.md

 Oh, yeah, uh, there's also this thing called the I/O Port.
 They're nice for if you work on cells by partitioning them like Storage Busses in a Cell Workbench, as they allow you to transfer data between cells and your network.
 You can specify some more details like the direction of data transfer in the GUI.

 Network Tools are a thing too.
 They let you view a lot of the details of your ME network.
-Just right-click a Cable with one!\par
+Just right-click a Cable with one!

 Have a wonderful time using Applied Energistics 2.
 I know I do.